microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

-### Manually Run "1-ML Solution-Financial Forecasting-AutoML, 2-Customer 360 Insights – Segmentation" Notebooks.
+### Manually Run "1-ML Solution-Financial Forecasting-AutoML, 2-Customer 360 Insights – Segmentation and Campaign Optimization" Notebooks.

 1. In the Power BI service, click on **Workspaces** and select the current working workspace.